Error code: %{errorCode}

 If these rankings become the rankings - and the already coveted Ring Magazine belts become the belts - then it could pave the way for a one world title per weight class utopian future for boxing while simultaneously spelling the end for the alphabet boys and their illogic ranking lists.

-Make no mistake, this is an undeniable power move by Turki Alalshikh and could change the whole landscape of the sport forever.
+Make no mistake, this is an undeniable power move by His Excellency Turki Alalshikh and could change the whole landscape of the sport forever.

 Watch Usyk vs. Fury 2 on DAZN PPV - Buy Now